-And now for something completely different: Glenn Gould, 1962.
-Don’t worry about the rest of it, just listen from 7.17ish:
+And now for something completely different: Glenn Gould, 1962—don’t worry about the rest of it, just listen from 8.06ish:

-Reception history is always intriguing.
+Reception history and performance practice are always intriguing.
 Little is known of any performances in Bach’s lifetime, but it looks as if the concerto may not have been played again, at least in public, until 1853.
 Like Rudolf Serkin’s 1935 recording with the Busch Chamber Players, Alfred Cortot’s 1932 version (still on piano) is more genteel than manic:

-Richard Egarr always offers wacky insights too (from 21.19ish):
+Richard Egarr always offers wacky insights (from 21.31ish):